 Bruges points of interests are relatively close to each other and from a walkable distance.
 The cityscapes are delightful it’s a smallish town with a lot to offer it’d be a shame to miss out!

+A two-day trip might be a better idea if you really want to explore further though.
 If you got more than a day though I think you should spend the night there, it must be beautiful by night with the city lights.

 DAY TRIP TO BRUGES FROM PARIS